Bijman/srb2srv/README.md

 5. The rest of dependencies are installed, if you followed video.

-# Installation:
+# Installation
 **Linux:**
-1. Open Git Bash
+1. Open terminal,

 2. Enter `git clone https://github.com/Bijman/srb2srv`.